Logo Futurismo

 Rui Gaiola | Lagoa do Congro

 On the way to Furnas, stop at Lagoa do Congro.
 It is a true green wonderland.
 The lake is a short hike away, but it is 100% worth it.
-This lake is not as touristy as the other big ones in São Miguel, so there will be fewer people.
+This lake is less touristy than the other big ones in São Miguel, so you’ll find fewer people.

 Lagoa das Furnas & Caldeiras das Furnas